DREAMING IN WATER

 2 West Lakeview Trail, Lake Shawnee, Wharton, New Jersey 07885

 Vernon Miller Jr. is a composer, arranger, songwriter, producer, teacher, and performing musician whose work has been released on Warner Brothers, Epic, and various independent U.S. and European record labels.
-He has appeared on major network television (1965 Ed Sullivan Christmas Show) and was the Bass player for the opening act for the 1966 Beatles U.S. Tour which culminated in The Beatles last stadium concert performance at Candlestick Park, San Francisco.
-His music has been published by Warner Brothers, Gil-Tanis, Chappell, Wes Farrell, Twinsong, Big Wedge and TUBA Press publishing companies.
+He has appeared on major network television (1965 Ed Sullivan Christmas Show) and was the Bass player for The Remains, the opening act for the 1966 Beatles U.S. Tour which culminated in The Beatles last stadium concert performance at Candlestick Park, San Francisco.
+His music has been published by Warner Brothers, Gil-Tanis, Chappell, Wes Farrell, Twinsong, Big Wedge, Koosa Moosa Music and TUBA Press publishing companies.
 He co-wrote the theme song for the 1995 NJEA Martin Luther King Conference on Human Rights which was filmed in performance by the 200 voice South Orange Middle School Chorus and aired several times on New Jersey Network TV.
-Vern has also written, performed and produced radio jingles that aired on New Jersey and New York radio stations and composed and recorded music sound-clips for a CD-ROM game.
+Vern has also written, performed and produced radio jingles that aired on New Jersey and New York radio stations.

 In January, 1998, a commissioned solo for virtuoso Tuba and Symphonic Band composed by Vern was premiered by The United States Army Band in Washington, D.C.

-Vern also performed recently in Spain, France, Germany, England, New York City, Boston, Las Vegas and Los Angeles with re-united rock group from the 60’s, “The Remains” which includes several songs penned by him in their live show.
-The Remains recently completed recording a new album in Nashville, Tennessee which features three songs co-written by Vern.
-The Remains can also be heard in the Sony Entertainment movie “Super Bad” and are the subject of a documentary film being directed by award winning Hollywood director, Michael Stich.
-Several songs written/co-written by Vern are featured in The Remains’ documentary.
-Sony/BMG re-mastered and re-released The Remains’ original Epic Records recordings with ten bonus tracks on CD in the Spring of 2007.
+Between 1998 and 2020, Vern performed throughout Europe and the U.S. with re-united rock group from the 60's, "The Remains" which includes several songs penned by him in their live show.
+The Remains can be heard in the Sony Entertainment movie "Super Bad," a GAP commercial, and are the subject of a documentary film entitled, "America's Lost Band," directed by award winning Hollywood director, Michael Stich and produced by Fred Cantor.
+A 1/2 hour version of The Remains' documentary recently premiered on CT PBS and is now available for viewing on YouTube.
+Several songs written/co-written by Vern are featured in The Remains' documentary.

 Additionally, Vern was music director for the musical "All Good Things" which premiered at the NYC Fringe Festival in August 2005 and also featured several songs written and co-written by him.
 "All Good Things" is based on the story of The Remains.